ghusta/docker-fakesmtp/README.md

 ## Refactoring
 I use **openjdk** as base image, as **java** image is now _deprecated_ (see https://hub.docker.com/_/java/).
 Furthermore, I use the JRE version, as JDK is not necessary (image _openjdk:8-jre_ for example).

+### Available OpenJDK Docker images

+Not all versions or alternatives (jdk, jre, slim, etc.) are available.

+See which ones there : [Update to version X on base os Y](https://github.com/docker-library/openjdk/issues/272).

+At the moment, OpenJDK 8 and 11 Docker images are based on the versions published here : https://adoptopenjdk.net/upstream.html .